TheNikhilRaj/Building-a-Database-of-a-Million-Indian-Recipes-Extraction-from-YouTube-Videos/README.md

          │
          ▼
 ┌─────────────────┐
-│ Video Discovery │  ← List all videos in channel └────────┬────────┘
+│ Video Discovery │  ← List all videos in channel/playlist
+└────────┬────────┘
          │
          ▼